Geostatistics: Background

-Geostatistics is intimately related to interpolation methods, but extends far beyond simple interpolation problems.
-Geostatistical techniques rely on statistical models that are based on random function (or random variable) theory to model the uncertainty associated with spatial estimation and simulation.
+Geostatistics is intimately related to interpolation methods but extends far beyond simple interpolation problems.
+Geostatistical techniques rely on statistical models based on random function (or random variable) theory to model the uncertainty associated with spatial estimation and simulation.

 A number of simpler interpolation methods/algorithms, such as inverse distance weighting, bilinear interpolation and nearest-neighbor interpolation, were already well known before geostatistics.
 Geostatistics goes beyond the interpolation problem by considering the studied phenomenon at unknown locations as a set of correlated random variables.

 Let Z(x) be the value of the variable of interest at a certain location x.
-This value is unknown (e.g. temperature, rainfall, piezometric level, geological facies, etc.).
-Although there exists a value at location x that could be measured, geostatistics considers this value as random since it was not measured, or has not been measured yet.
-However, the randomness of Z(x) is not complete, but defined by a cumulative distribution function (CDF) that depends on certain information that is known about the value Z(x):
+This value is unknown (e.g., temperature, rainfall, piezometric level, geological facies, etc.).
+Although there exists a value at location x that could be measured, geostatistics considers this value as random since it was not measured or has not been measured yet.
+However, the randomness of Z(x) is not complete.
+Still, it is defined by a cumulative distribution function (CDF) that depends on certain information that is known about the value Z(x):